Top Misconceptions about Medicaid Irrevocable Trusts

 The five year lookback period is unaffected, and, in fact, not reset by the selling of a home from the irrevocable trust and buying a new one inside the trust, since nothing new was placed into the trust.
 The five year lookback period starts to run on the day an asset was transferred from an individual’s own name into the irrevocable trust and not the day the trust sells the property and buys a new one.

-In other words, if no new home were purchased and instead the proceeds from the sale of the home are just deposited in the trust they will be protected from the cost of long term care in three more years, which represents the balance of the number of years remaining from the initial transfer of the home to the trust on January 1, 2011.
+In other words, if no new home were purchased and instead the proceeds from the sale of the home are just deposited in the trust they will be protected from the cost of long term care in two more years, which represents the balance of the number of years remaining from the initial transfer of the home to the trust on January 1, 2011.
 Again, since nothing new was placed into the trust, there is no new five year waiting period created.
 In this case, the trustee simply reinvested the assets that were already inside the trust from real estate to cash or any other investment.

 “My estate is too small to do any estate planning.”

-Many people don’t realize just what is includable in your taxable estate.
+Many people don’t realize just what is includable in their taxable estate.
 If you add in your home, your retirement accounts, checking and savings and the death benefit of your life insurance, you may find that your estate is larger than you realized and may even quickly exceed one million dollars.
 If your estate is worth more than $1,000,000 dollars you will be subject to estate taxes at least here in Massachusetts since we only have a $1,000,000 exemption.
 The real problem is that if you exceed this exemption amount then your family will pay taxes on the total amount of the estate and not just the amount over the exemption.
 However, by doing estate planning you could reduce or maybe even eliminate estate taxes and if married up to the first $2,000,000 of assets could be sheltered from estate taxes.

 However, even if you estate is not that large there are many benefits to having an estate plan, including avoiding probate, bloodline planning, creditor protection and potential nursing home protection if you utilize an Irrevocable Medicaid Trust.
 An individual who passes away and owned assets in their own name, without a designated beneficiary, will subject all of those assets to the costs associated with the probate process.
 By establishing an irrevocable or even revocable trust and, most importantly funding the trust with assets, will enable the assets that have been retitled to the name of the trust to avoid the costs associated with the probate process as well as ensure proper bloodline planning for your family.